 Finally, don’t underestimate the gravity of having endorsements on your profile.

-Nguyen says, ‘Endorsements are important as it allows potential employers get an idea of what you’re like in the workplace – whether you’re easy to work with, how you operate in a workplace, etc.’
+Nguyen says, ‘Endorsements are important as it allows potential employers get an idea of what you’re like in the workplace (or over Zoom) – whether you’re easy to work with, how you operate in a workplace, etc.’

 It’s almost like having a referee, but instead they’re backing you and your skills publicly, online.

 ‘What’s great is not only managers can provide endorsements, but also colleagues – the people who work closely with you the most.